Islandora/documentation/docs/user-documentation/objects.md

 ### Media

-If Drupal nodes are the Islandora 8 equivelant of Islandora 7.x objects, "media" are the equivalent of Islandora 7.x datastreams.
+If Drupal nodes are the Islandora 8 equivalent of Islandora 7.x objects, "media" are the equivalent of Islandora 7.x datastreams.
 In Drupal 8, media are wrappers around files (images, audio files, video files, XML files, etc.) that provide information about the files, such as their MIME type, size, created data, etc. Like Drupal nodes, media can have fields and tags.
 One important set of tags defined by Islandora is the "Media Use" vocabulary, and it is this vocabulary that defines what is the closest to what we know in Islandora 7.x as datastream IDs.
 Tags from this vocabulary include "Original File" (analogous to Islandora 7.x' OBJ datastream ID), "Preservation master", "Thumbnail" (analogous to the TN datastream ID), "FITS File", and "Extracted text" (analogous to the OCR datastream ID).

 Unlike Islandora 7.x objects, Islandora 8 objects do not know what media are attached to themselves; instead, each media knows what Drupal node it is associated with.
-In other words, the relationship bewtween nodes and media is defined from the media's perspective, not the node's perspective.
+In other words, the relationship between nodes and media is defined from the media's perspective, not the node's perspective.
 From an admin user's perspective, all the media associated with an Islandora 8 object are listed in the object's "Media" tab, which appears alongside its "View", "Edit", and "Delete" tabs:

 ![Media tab](../assets/media_tab.png)

 From a general user's perspective, the media in Islandora 8 are rendered within the parent node just like they are rendered within the parent object in Islandora 7.x.
-Additional information about media in Islandora 8 is availble [elsewhere](datastreams.md).
+Additional information about media in Islandora 8 is available [elsewhere](datastreams.md).

 ### Fedora